-Ryan is a specialist in singing.
-He is a musical director and composer with a research interest in narrative-driven composition.
-Ryan currently directs ensemble singing and leads the musical productions on our BA (Hons) Musical Theatre degree.
+Ryan is a Senior Lecturer, Doctoral Researcher and Course Leader for our BA (Hons) Musical Theatre.
+He is a specialist in singing and is a musical director and composer with a research interest in narrative-driven composition.
+He currently directs ensemble singing and leads the musical productions.

 Ryan is Course Leader for our BA (Hons) Musical Theatre degree.
 He currently teaches on the following modules: